irenealgi/irenealegre.com/case-studies/n-sure.md

 People will have different solutions in place to keep track, perhaps an email folder or even a file folder but very few would say they are on top of the admin or know where the right information is when you need it, say when needing to claim or change provider.

-### Scenario

-You are joining a startup which is looking to take advantage of new legislation requiring insurance providers to standardise their policy language and provide public APIs.
-This company has built techniques to import any insurance policy either through forwarded insurance policy emails or through a lookup of provider + policy ID.

-The company is calling on you to help design their native app that will allow users to track and manage their insurance policies.

-### Design task
+### The challenge

-To get the ball rolling on your first day your new boss asks you to pick a journey that you think would be important within their app and create three short deliverables:
+To get the ball rolling on your first day your new boss asks you to pick a journey that you think would be important within their Android app and create three short deliverables:

 1. A short research proposal which describes your selected journey and sets out what questions you would have for users to hone your design for it.
 (Max 300 words)
 2. A wireflow that sets out how you would structure the journey (low fidelity, hand drawn is fine)